hunterBhough/code-graph-rag/docs/ARCHITECTURE.md

 ## System Overview

-code-graph-rag is a multi-layer system that parses code, builds knowledge graphs, and exposes query tools via multiple interfaces.
+weavr is a multi-layer system that parses code, builds knowledge graphs, and exposes query tools via multiple interfaces.

 ```
 ┌─────────────────────────────────────────────────────┐